Consume auth sessions

 After creating an auth session, it must be included in input payload of the direct API calls.
 If jobs or queues are being configured on an project with auth sessions enabled then the configuration must include auth session as well.

-Managing auth session
+Other aspects of auth session

 Proxies

-Once an auth session is configured with a proxy all API calls with this auth session will be routed via the proxy so if the proxy fails the API calls will fail as well.
+Once an auth session is configured with a proxy, all API calls with this auth session will be routed via the proxy so if the proxy fails the API calls will fail as well.
 If there are failures in the proxy, you can update the proxy configured on an auth session.

 Updating auth sessions

 Once an auth session has been created, it should serve as the only auth session instance for that user/service pairing.
-For example is Sam created an auth session for Service A with the id sam-sA-session
+For example is Sam created an auth session for Service A with the id sam-serviceA-session

 then this auth session should be maintained and updated by you.
 This means that you must update and maintain the auth session for the duration you need it.